-There might be a chance that the O-Ring that is responsible for establishing a secure connection between valves and pump gets defective or worn out.
+There might be a chance that the O-Ring that is responsible for establishing a secure connection between valves and pump gets worn out or misplaced.

-The ultimate solution is to replace the old one with the new one because silicon grease won’t work here.
+If adjusting the position of the O-ring doesn’t work then the solution is to replace the old one with the new one.
 You can simply order a new O – Ring from Keurig’s official website or from Amazon.
 However, you should be familiar with your brewer model because O –Rings differ per model.

 If you find it difficult to replace it all by yourself, you can contact Keurig’s official website to seek professional help